 We typically start breeding our moms at 18 months to 2 years of age and retire at 6

 We started breeding the Frise in 1993.
-In 2012 we decided we wanted a change and partnered up with a friend who is a breeder of Havanese.
-They have bred the Havanese since 1995.
+In 2012 we decided we wanted a change and partnered up with a friend who has bred the Havanese since 1997.
+For more information about this relationship, see the link entitled "Partnership"

 We give a 1 year written guarantee on our puppies.
 A sample contract can be found on this web site

-We also welcome back a Fuzzypup! as we feel we are the best person to rehome them.
-Our contract requires you contact us before rehoming any of our Fuzzypups!
+We welcome back a Fuzzypup! as we feel we are the best person to re-home them.
+Our contract requires you contact us before re-homing a Fuzzypup!
+While we take a puppy back, this does not mean we "buy him back".
+Our contract will refund on a puppy with health issues verified by our vet, but we do not refund for any other reason.

 We run a very active small dog resort in which we do grooming and boarding.
 So there are also relatives of puppies on premise.
 We also personally own a Shih Tzu, Frise and Havanese.